kanasubs/namban/README.md

 precipitate themselves to pick them up.”
 > “Their swords cut so well that they can cut a soft paper just by putting it on the edge and by blowing on it.”
 > (Marcouin, Francis and Keiko Omoto.
-Quand le Japon s’ouvrit au monde.
-Paris:
+Quand le Japon s’ouvrit au monde.)
-Découvertes Gallimard, 1990.
-ISBN 2-07-053118-X. Pages 114–116)

-namban is a clojure library for conversion between hiragana, katakana, romaji and more.
+namban is a Clojure(Script) Japanese library for trading between Hiragana, Katakana, Romaji, for identifying script types and more.

 ### Install